African Union: Overview

-The AU's first military intervention in a member state was the May 2003 deployment of a peacekeeping force of soldiers from South Africa, Ethiopia, and Mozambique to Burundi to oversee the implementation of the various agreements.
-AU troops were also deployed in the Sudan for peacekeeping during the Darfur Conflict, before the mission was handed over to the United Nations on 1 January 2008 via UNAMID.
-The AU has also sent a peacekeeping mission to Somalia, consisting of troops from Uganda and Burundi.
+The AU's first military intervention in a member state was the May 2003 deployment of a peacekeeping force of soldiers from South Africa, Ethiopia, and Mozambique to oversee the implementation of the various agreements in Burundi.
+AU troops were also deployed in Sudan for peacekeeping during the Darfur Conflict, before the mission was handed over to the United Nations on 1 January 2008 via UNAMID.
+The AU has a peacekeeping mission in Somalia, consisting of troops from Uganda and Burundi.

-The AU has adopted a number of important new documents establishing norms at continental level, to supplement those already in force when it was created.
+The AU has adopted a number of important new documents establishing norms at the continental level, to supplement those already in force when it was created.
 These include the African Union Convention on Preventing and Combating Corruption (2003), the African Charter on Democracy, Elections and Governance (2007), the New Partnership for Africa's Development (NEPAD) and its associated Declaration on Democracy, Political, Economic and Corporate Governance.